dadaismee/vs_blog/src/blog/phd-draft/index.md

 4. Each person prefers universal conformity to $R$, provided that nearly everyone else adheres to it.
 5. Members would also prefer an alternative regularity $R'$ under the same conditions, as long as $R'$ and $R$ are mutually exclusive.

-Lewis later refines his analysis to accommodate occasional deviations from convention.
+Lewis later refines his analysis to accommodate occasional deviations from convention and @skyrms2023 even introduces *quasi-conventions* as unstable conventions based on yet another equilibrium concept of *coarse correlated equilibrium*.
 Despite this, much of the academic discourse focuses on the strict version of his definition.

 Lewisian convention is a particular instance of NE (Nash equilibrium).
 In NE, no participant can improve their outcome by unilaterally changing their strategy.
 If deviation strictly reduces payoff, the equilibrium is considered strict.
 In this sense, NE represents a "steady state," where each individual acts optimally given the actions of others.
-It is thus termed a "solution concept."
 However, Lewisian convention extends beyond NE by emphasizing collective preference for conformity, even when minor deviations occur.
-Such equilibria are often referred to as *coordination equilibria*.
+Such equilibria are referred to as *coordination equilibria*.

 Lewis's framework highlights *arbitrariness* in conventions, where $R$ is defined as a convention only if an alternative $R'$ could serve equally well.
 This acknowledges that conventions are contingent choices among possible solutions rather than inherent necessities which continues the insights of Quine [@quine1969], Putnam [@putnam1975] and others.